OpenFlutter/fluwx/README.md

 isWeChatRegistered = YES;
  ```

-> NOTE：Although we can register WXApi via Fluwx,but there's still some work you have to doon the particular platform.For example, creat a `WXEntryActivity` for android and add a URLSchema for iOS.
+> NOTE：Although we can register WXApi via Fluwx,but there's still some work you have to do on the particular platform.For example, creat a `WXEntryActivity` for android and add a URLSchema for iOS.

 ### More
 * [Share](./doc/SHARE.md)。